minimill/project-template/README.md

 Builds the site into the `dist` directory.
 This includes:

 - SCSS w/ linting, sourcemaps and autoprefixing
-- JS linting and uglification
+- JS linting, uglification, and ES6 to ES5 conversion
 - Handlebars to HTML

 ### `gulp build:optimized`